 For general information on the series: Rokka: Braves of the Six Flowers entry

 This review is for the first volume of Rokka: Braves of the Six Flowers by Ishio Yamagata (with artwork by Miyagi).
 The English edition was released by Yen Press in April 2017.
-The second volume released in August, and the third will come out in December.
-At the moment there are six volumes for this series in Japan (plus a bonus “Archives” volume).
+The second volume will be released in the following months (August 22, 2017).
+The series ended in Japan, after six volumes.

 Mysteries can be set in any locale, but rarely do they put a setting’s full potential to use to create such an engaging story.
 Fortunately, Rokka: Braves of the Six Flowers delivers an ingenious fiction filled with both suspense and fantasy.

 The novel unfolds as a group of heroes assembles to fend off the evil that will be resurrected on short notice.
 But while the legend states that six valorous fighters will do the job, a seventh enters the fray and instils doubt within the group.
 This leads to a story of psychological detective work to find out who’s the intruder.